Node.js import.meta: URLs, Caching & Module State

 module.exports.value = 42;

-console.log('b sees a:', a);Run node a.js.
-The execution sequence matters here, and understanding it requires knowing the cache-before-evaluation behavior described in the previous section.
+console.log('b sees a:', { ...a });Run node a.js.
+The sequence depends on the cache-before-evaluation behavior described above.

 b sees a: { x: 1 }

-a sees b: { value: 42 }b.js saw a partial snapshot of a.js's exports - only the properties assigned before the circular require() call.
-The y property is invisible to b.js at the time it accessed a.
+a sees b: { value: 42 }b.js saw only the part of a.js's exports that existed before the circular require() call.
+The later y property was not visible at the time b.js read a.

 // b.js (deferred access)